garth-c/python_forecasting/README.md

 <img width="241" alt="image" src="https://github.com/garth-c/python_forecasting/assets/138831938/cf610024-fff7-4a1a-b546-4e225aa12c33">

 Next, produce a line plot to see the landscape of the data set.
-This plot gives a high level view of the overall direction and any themes that are obvious in the source data.
+This plot gives a high level view of the overall data direction and any themes that are obvious in the source data.
 This is a key step and it will inform other aspects of the coding.

 ![line_plot](https://github.com/garth-c/python_forecasting/assets/138831938/eb4d5701-5dca-4138-8ba0-a121a58db475)